danboholo/Three-Tier-Architecture/README.md

 The architecture is composed of three main layers:

 - Web Tier: This layer handles incoming client traffic through a public-facing Application Load Balancer (ALB).
-Requests are distributed to EC2 instances running Nginx web servers, which serve a React.js frontend.
-Requests directed to APIs are redirected to the internal load balancer, which then forwards them to the application tier.
+Requests go to EC2 instances with Nginx servers, which show the React.js frontend.
+API requests are sent to an internal load balancer, which then sends them to the application tier.

 - Application Tier: The application tier is powered by Node.js, handling business logic and processing API requests.
 Data is returned to the web tier after being processed by this tier, which interacts with the database layer.
 EC2 instances are distributed across multiple internal load balancers to ensure redundancy and scalability.